HuiyingZz/NDDPlus/NDD+.md

 - The amount of adds summoned in boss fight is scaled by the people amount once the boss fight start.
 In NDD, mostly seen in f2 and f3.

 - Attack those adds summoned in boss fight.
 It pulls aggro to you so that DPS can have a better environment.
-Don't come too close to boss in f3 though, the AOE spell casted by elite has a really big radius.
+Don't come too close to boss in f2 / f3 though.

-- Due to the ranged mob's path finding AI, place the blocks like this will make it cannot directly shoot at DPS (numbers means block height, x means it's where you place blocks initially which will cause ranged mob can shoot at DPS).
+- Due to the ranged mob's path finding AI, place the blocks like this will make it cannot directly shoot at DPS (numbers means block height, x means it's where you place blocks initially, which will cause ranged mob able to shoot at DPS).

 >		0	0	0	0	1	1	1	0	0	0	0
 >		0	0	0	0	x	x	x	0	0	0	0